Husnbonu/Morse-Converter/README.md

 #Morse Code Converter

-The purpose of this code is to convert numbers into a morse code
+The purpose of this code is to convert numbers AND CAP LETTERS into a morse code